NoRulesJustFeels/Caster/README.md

 <p>There is a dependency on a web app that needs to be <a href="https://developers.google.com/cast/whitelisting#whitelist-receiver">registered with Google</a>.</p>

-<p>Caster provides several command line options which are self-documented with the '-h' option:
+Caster provides several command line options which are self-documented with the '-h' option:
 ```
 java -jar caster.jar -h
 usage: java -jar caster.jar [-d <arg>] [-f <arg>] [-h] [-id <arg>] [-l] [-s]